 Two years ago, my parents sold my childhood home.
 Two years ago, I said goodbye to the house where I slept for more than 20 years, where I learned to ride my bike, had countless sleepovers, and suffered my first heartbreak.
 Two years ago, I closed that door behind me for the very last time, knowing I would never be able to return to the place I had called home for nearly my entire life.

 Two years ago, my parents sold the first house they ever bought together.
 And I can’t blame them for letting go of the past.
-That house was filled with memories, but the children who had created those memories were long gone, grown up, and creating new memories in new places.
+That house was filled with memories, but the kids who had created those memories were long gone, grown up, and creating new memories in new places.
 So two years ago, my parents sold their house to follow some of those new memories.
 Two years ago, my parents bought a new home, just 15 minutes from mine.

 This new home has welcomed a new generation, and it is already filled with life, love, and new dreams and memories.

-I don’t have a bedroom in my parents’ new house, but I do have a seat at their table.
+I don’t have a bedroom in my mom and dad’s new house, but I do have a seat at their table.
 I will always have a place at their table.
 I will always be able to call their house my home.
 I will always be welcome there.
 My parents have made it so that I am just as at home in their house as I am in the house I share with my husband and children.
 Home is truly where the heart is, and my heart has a home with my parents and with my husband and children.